learn-co-curriculum/phase-3-orms-mapping-classes-to-database-tables/README.md

 In this way, our `hello` instance is stored in the database with the name and album that we gave it, *plus* an ID number that the database assigns to it.

 We want our `hello` instance to completely reflect the database row it is associated it, so that we can retrieve it from the table later on with ease.
 So, once the new row with `hello`'s data is inserted into the table, let's grab the `ID` of that newly inserted row and assign it to be the value of `hello`'s `id` attribute.
-In order for that work, our `Song` instance must have an `attr_accessor` for `id`.
-Let's make those changes now:

 ```ruby
 class Song